otas01/portfolio-website/README.md

 - HTML
   - HTML was use to create the elements across the entire website before styling with CSS3 and Bootstrap 5.
 - CSS3
-  - A few elemets were personally styled by me using CSS3
+  - A few elements were personally styled by me using CSS3
 - Javascript
   - Minimal javascript was used in this project and it was entirely from Bootstrap 5.
 It was used to make the navbar collapsible.
 - Bootstrap 5.1.0